 B. Individuals conducting the test must complete the Law Enforcement Fitness Training Program conducted at the FLETC.

 C. The tester must be trained in CPR.

 D. Women in the first two trimesters of a pregnancy may elect, but are not required, to test.
 We will not permit those in the third trimester to test.

 8.12 Who maintains records?
-Each law enforcement officer will maintain a file containing a copy of his/her Individual Health and Fitness Plan (IHFP).
+Each law enforcement officer will maintain a file containing a copy of their Individual Health and Fitness Plan (IHFP).
 If you use duty time for the HFP, you must maintain a record documenting the amount of time and dates.